gotcha-labs/.github/profile/README.md

 ## 🔒 Security

 We take security seriously.
-If you discover a security vulnerability, please follow our responsible disclosure guidelines.
+If you discover a security vulnerability or a bug, please follow our responsible disclosure guidelines.

 Link for security disclosures here: TBD